zks0002/fixedpoint/docs/source/arithmetic.rst

 ===============================================================================

 The ``&``, ``&=``, ``|``, ``|=``, ``^``, and ``^=`` operators perform bitwise
 operations.
-A :class:`FixedPoint` is inter operable with an :obj:`int` or another :class:`FixedPoint`.
+A :class:`FixedPoint` is inter-operable with an `int` or another :class:`FixedPoint`.
 In the latter case, the operand on the left will be the :ref:`Q format <Q_Format>` of the returned value.
+Binary points are not aligned.

 ..  doctest:: bitwise 2 FixedPoints
     :skipif: should_skip("bitwise 2 FixedPoints")